 PLAN, PLAN AND PLAN SOME MORE

 The goal here is to identify what is and isn’t needed in your small nursery room.
-Do you really need a change table in the nursery or do you have more space in the bathroom?
+Do you really need a changing table in the nursery, or do you have more space in the bathroom?

 Will you feed baby in the nursery?
 If so, you’re going to need to make some space for a comfy chair to do this from.
 If not, can you free up this space in the nursery and feed baby in your own bed or another quiet space?

 Remember everything is a storage opportunity!
 Check out the Ikea remote control storage being put to smart use on the side of this chair for everything a new mum needs while feeding.
 Think about timing too.
 Baby will be super snug and sleeping sound in a bedside crib (SnuzPod anyone?) in your room until around the age of six months.
 What could you do with that extra free space in the nursery for the first six months or so?

 When floor space is at a premium, look up!
 Our field of vision is so taken up by what’s right in front of us on the floor that we can miss just how much space there is around us.

 Nappy shelves, boxes, drawers for clothing, a shoe organiser or pegs and shelves hung on the back of a door for lotions and medicines - there’s a lot you can do with the vertical space in your nursery as well as the horizontal.

 Baby is coming into your entire home and will make themself known in each and every room, but you’ll love it we promise!
 We actually designed the SnuzPod with this in mind.
 With three modes – stand-alone, bedside, and bassinet – baby will always be by your side whether they’re in their own nursery, with you by your bed at night, or snoozing with you in the lounge during the day.

 You can take this mobile idea further by adding wheels to items of furniture in the nursery to allow for flexibility and increased storage in the room.
 Stash things you won’t need access to very often behind a more accessible item of furniture!